linux-fertxo/docker/authelia/README.md

 * `PUID` and `PGID` are the user and group IDs in numeric format (run `id` to find them)
 * `TZ` is the time zone in `Continent/City` format.
 [List of zones](https://www.joda.org/joda-time/timezones.html)
-* `DOCKERDIR` is the parent directory containing all Docker services.
+* `DOCKERDIR` is the root directory containing all Docker services.
 * `DOMAINNAME` is the name of our domain.

 ### *Before start*